Changchun: Railways

 Changchun has two major passenger rail stations.
 All conventional trains and some high-speed trains stop at the central Changchun railway station (长春站 (長春站)), which is connected by Beijing-Harbin Railway, Changchun-Hunchun intercity railway and several railway lines.
-The station has multiple daily departures to other cities in the province and northeast area, such as Jilin City, Yanji, Harbin, Shenyang, and Dalian, as well as other major cities throughout the country such as Beijing, Shanghai and Guangzhou.
+The station has multiple daily departures to other cities in the province and northeast area, such as Jilin City, Yanji, Harbin, Shenyang, and Dalian, as well as other major cities throughout the country including Beijing, Shanghai and Guangzhou.
 The new Changchun West railway station, situated in the western end of urbanized area, is the station mainly for the high-speed trains of the Harbin–Dalian high-speed railway.
 The Changchun East railway station, a small station in the district of Erdao, is on the Changchun-Tumen line.